tentacleuno/tentacles.dev/content/posts/the-dangers-behind-oauth.md.md

 **Ourselves**.

 While handling authentication does carry its own level of complexity, it's *everywhere*.
-Instead of rolling your own layer,
+Instead of rolling your own layer, you'd be better off choosing a good open-source projectl
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQwMTY0NDQxNl19
+eyJoaXN0b3J5IjpbLTEyNjAzODk4MTNdfQ==
 -->